brendanseattle/SamsungRGBMod/KG-1/README.md

 This mux mod is quite simple as the inline resistors are a good value to keep the OSD visible while including our external RGB signal.
 We should not replace these inline resistors, instead we use them directly.

 There is some discourse online that lowering the inline resistors value will help with the video brightness.
-In my experience with reducing it to a 1kOhm resistor, the video quality stayed the same, but the OSD was barely visible.
-For this reason I recommend using the stock 3.9k.
+In my experience with reducing it to a 1k Ohm resistor, the video quality stayed the same, but the OSD was barely visible.
+For this reason I recommend using the stock 3.9k Ohm.

 ### Video lines: